 The County recognizes its responsibility to minimize negative impacts on human health and the environment while supporting a diverse community and economy.
-The County also understands that the types of goods and services it buys have inherent social, human health, environmental and economic impacts and the Purchasing Division will make procurement decisions that support the County's commitment to sustainability.
+The County also understands that the types of goods and services it buys have inherent social, human health, environmental and economic impacts and the Purchasing Department will make procurement decisions that support the

+County's commitment to sustainability.

-The Assistant Director of Purchasing & Contracts is responsible for pursuing sustainable purchasing opportunities, ensuring sustainable purchasing guidance is provided in Purchasing procedures, developing and integrating sustainable purchasing boilerplate language into the County's solicitation and contract document templates, and ensuring that County staff utilize any County product-specific sustainable purchasing standards to develop specifications and evaluation criteria wherever possible.
+The Purchasing Director is responsible for pursuing sustainable purchasing opportunities, ensuring sustainable purchasing guidance is provided in Purchasing procedures, developing and integrating sustainable purchasing boilerplate language into the County's solicitation and contract document templates, and ensuring that County staff utilize any County product-specific sustainable purchasing standards to develop specifications and evaluation criteria wherever possible.